Farmington 67 Good

 What's it like Living in Farmington?

-Located in the state of Missouri, Farmington is a mid-sized city with a population of 18,792 inhabitants.
+Farmington, Missouri is a medium-sized city with a population of 19,279 residents.
 If we take a look at the last Census, the vast majority of the population falls within one racial group (89% White).
 Given that fact, Farmington could be considered less diverse than other cities.
-If you're not a fan of traffic congestion and long commute times to work, Farmington is the place to be.
-Commutes to work here are shorter, with an average one-way commute time taking only 19 minutes, significantly lower than the national average of 26 minutes.
+Not a fan of sitting in traffic during your commute to work?
+Farmington offers shorter work commutes, with an average one-way commute time taking only 19 minutes, far lower than the national average of 26 minutes.

 Best Places to Live in and Around Farmington